 February 24, 2020

 Going about choosing a newborn photographer can take time.
 It's a big investment — doing your research and asking the right questions will pay dividends.
 You want to make sure the fit is right for you and your family — especially when you're going to be trusting someone with your little one!

-At Focal, we believe that the biggest mistake you can make when hiring a photographer is thinking that you are just buying photos.
+At Focal, we believe the biggest mistake you can make when hiring a photographer is thinking that you are just buying photos.
 That's why, to help, we've partnered with experienced newborn photographer Christin Carruthers (Ooh Ooh Darling Photography) to bring you the Focal guide to choosing a great newborn photographer.

-Here’s 10 things you can ask potential newborn photographers, and the types of answers you should look for!
+Here are 10 things you can ask potential newborn photographers, and the types of answers you should look for: